 - After choosing the books you wish to purchase, you place your order for your book(s) by pressing the “Complete Order & Pay” button at the end of the check-out process and submitting your payment details to us.
 Before placing your order, the check-out process will give you the opportunity to return to your basket and, if necessary, to change your selection of book(s).

 - If you have purchased as a Registered User, you will see an on-screen acknowledgement that your book has been placed in the "My Books" area of your Pottermore Account.
 If you have placed your order via guest checkout and are not a Registered User, you will be taken to a screen which will enable you to download your book(s).
+If you have made a Gift Purchase (as defined in section 5.1), the book will only be made available to the giftee for download.
+A “giftee” is the person who the Gift Purchase is made available to for download.
 You will receive a receipt for your payment and order confirmation by email.

-- We accept your order and a contract is made between us at the time we make the book available to you for download, whether by sending you a link to your purchase in the order confirmation email or otherwise.
-Accordingly, nothing that we say or do will amount to any acceptance of your order until we actually make the book(s) available to you to view, listen, download or otherwise access, at which point a contract will be made between you and us unless, before making the book available, we have notified you that we refuse your order (see section 4.6 (Refusal of an order)).
+- We accept your order and a contract is made between us at the time we make the book available to you (or, for a Gift Purchase, to the giftee) for download, whether by sending you (or, for a Gift Purchase, the giftee) a link to your purchase in the order confirmation email or otherwise.
+Accordingly, nothing that we say or do will amount to any acceptance of your order until we actually make the book(s) available to you (or, for a Gift Purchase, to the giftee) to view, listen, download or otherwise access, at which point a contract will be made between you and us unless, before making the book available, we have notified you that we refuse your order (see section 4.6 (Refusal of an order)).
 If you are a Registered User, we keep a record of the orders that you place with us in the "My Account" area, which you can view by logging in to your Pottermore Account.

 Refusal of an order